KenKundert/quantiphy/doc/user.rst

     5.5755 lb

 In an earlier example the units of time and temperature data were converted to normal SI units.
-Presumably this make processing easier.
-Now, when producing output, the units can be converted back to the original units if desired:
+Presumably this makes processing easier.
+Now, when producing the output, the units can be converted back to the original units if desired:

 .. code-block:: python